TorbenJakobsen/manage_github_repos/README.rst

 Requirements
 ============

-The one central requirement is ``GitPython``;
+The one actual requirement is ``GitPython``;
 the rest are for convenience and cosmetics like colors and progress bars.
-I like a progres bar but it means some of the methods updates a bar as a side effect.
+I like a progress bar but it does mean some of the methods updates a bar as a sideeffect.

 .. image:: ./media/make_run_progress.png
   :width: 800

-Feel free to omit the progress bar by midifying the script if you like - for example to be used by another script.
+Feel free to omit the progress bar by modifying the script if you like - for example to be used by another script.

 The ``Makefile`` depends on the presence of ``make``.